 First and foremost, I’m a dad who loves his son.
-I’m also a dad who could have done better and can only do my best from here on out.
+I’m also one of those dads who could have done better and can only do my best from here on out.

 I couldn’t do that- even if I wanted to.
-My son and my sobriety are the best things that ever happened to me, and I will never give up on either.
-After a few weeks of hand wringing and self-pity, the obvious occurred to me.
-I was literally surrounded by opportunities to show my son that I haven’t given up on him.
-I just had to pick something hard.
-Something that would require a lot of time and determination.
-Moreover, something that I couldn’t be certain I could pull off, no matter how much I had prepared.
+My son- along with my sobriety- are the best things that ever happened to me.
+I will never give up on either.
+After a few weeks of some hand wringing and a lot of self-pity, the obvious occurred to me.
+I was surrounded by opportunities to prove to my son beyond any doubt that I haven’t given up on him.
+I just had to find the willingness to take on something that would require a lot of my time and all of my determination- something that I couldn’t be certain I could pull off, no matter how much I had prepared.
 Then I would have to face any fear of failure and- with total devotion- try to pull it off.

-No one questions the difficulty of completing an Ironman.
-It starts with swimming 2.4 miles, then 112 miles on a bike, followed by a full marathon of 26.2 miles.
-And every leg has a cutoff time that keeps you racing for the finish line.
-I’m hardly the first alcoholic to turn to triathlon in recovery, but following on the heels of people like Rich Roll isn’t anything to be ashamed of, as far as I’m concerned.
-So on 11/18/2018- the day my son turns 14- I’ll be attempting my first full Ironman in Cozumel, Mexico.
+I’ve never heard anyone question the difficulty of completing an IRONMAN.
+Who would say anything that starts with swimming 2.4 miles, followed by a 112-mile bike ride, and topped off with a full marathon of 26.2 miles is an easy undertaking?
+I’m hardly the first alcoholic to turn to triathlon in recovery, but following a path that people like Rich Roll have walked down isn’t anything to be ashamed of in my book.
+So on 11/18/2018- the day my son turns 14- I’ll be attempting my first full IRONMAN in Cozumel, Mexico.*